drashti171299/smart-clinic/README.md

 Admin has the authority to modify/delete doctor, view reports, total billing amount, currently how many appointments are booked.

-Technologies used for implementation: PHP, CSS, HTML, BOOTSTRAP4
+Technologies used for implementation: PHP, CSS, HTML, BOOTSTRAP4 , JAVASCRIPT